Ichinga-Samuel/fast-files/README.md

 - `error str`: The error message if the file storage operation failed.
 - `message str`: Success message if the file storage operation was successful.

-## StoreResult Class
+## Result Class
 The response model for the FastStore class.
 A pydantic model.
 - `file FileData | None`: The result of a single file upload or storage operation.
 - `files list[FileData]`: The result of multiple file uploads or storage operations.
-- `failed list[FileData]`: The result of a failed file upload or storage operation.
+- `failed list[FileData]`: The results of a failed file upload or storage operation.
 - `error str`: The error message if the file storage operation failed.
 - `message str`: Success message if the file storage operation was successful.

 ### Filename and Destination Function.
 You can specify a filename and destination function for customizing a filename and specifying a storage location for the saved file.
 The filename function should modify the filename attribute of the file and return the modified file while the destination function should return a path or string object.
+This functions have access to the request object, the form, the form field and the file objects.

 #### A destination function
 ```python